Hauteclere/webdev_lesson_plans/day_5/content.md

 ```

 We also need to make a change to our `jest.config.js`.
 We need to replace the `module.exports` keyword with `export default`.

+> If you want to see these changes in action, take a look at the `dice-game-starting-demo` directory in this repo. :)

 Let's set it up so that when the button is clicked, we "roll the die", and change the image on the page to be one of the six dice images in the `/images/` folder.